choonkeat/elm-auto-encoder-decoder/README.md

     Option Bool
 ```

-`Elm.Types.AutoEncoder.produceSourceCode` will produce the Elm functions that encode and decode the files in that file.
+`Elm.Types.AutoEncoder.produceSourceCode` will produce the Elm functions that encode and decode the types in that file under the `Auto` submodule

 ``` elm
 module Foo.Bar.Auto exposing (..)